Stocks edge lower as bank losses offset technology gains

-NEW YORK — Stocks edged lower in early trading Monday on Wall Street as a decline in banks offset solid gains in technology companies.
+NEW YORK — Stocks edged lower in midday trading Monday on Wall Street as a decline in banks offset solid gains in technology companies.

 The losses follow record high finishes for every major stock index last week.
 The S&P 500 index also pushed above 3,000 for the first time.

-Citi led banks lower, despite reporting a jump in profit that beat Wall Street forecasts.
-It is the first of the major U.S. banks to report second quarter financial results.
+JPMorgan and Bank of America led banks lower as the sector leads the first round of second quarter corporate earnings reports.
+Citi, which beat Wall Street's profit forecast, fell early and then recovered.
 The sector is currently under the shadow of expected interest rate cuts by the Federal Reserve.
-The move would hurt their ability to charge more interest on loans.
+The move would hurt their ability to charge higher interest on loans.

 Broadcom helped lift the technology sector on reports that it has ceased negotiations with Symantec, a security software maker.
 Apple also made solid gains.